ixaxaar/monoid.space/Types/product.lagda.md

 ```

 ### Application of a product

+Apply a pair of functions to a pair of objects.

 ```agda
 <_,_> : ∀ {a b c} {A : Set a} {B : A → Set b} {C : ∀ {x} → B x → Set c}